 Libby Lyons was appointed Director of the Workplace Gender Equality Agency in October 2015.
-She oversees the statutory reporting process that gathers gender equality data from more than 10,000 employers, covering more than 4 million or 40% of Australian employees.
-Soon after starting her appointment at the Agency, Libby initiated the development of a strategic plan focused on maximising the Agency’s world-leading dataset and expanding the reach and impact of gender reporting nationally and internationally.
+She oversees the statutory reporting process that gathers gender equality data from more than 10,000 employers, covering more than 4 million employees.
+Soon after taking up her appointment at the Agency, Libby initiated the development of a strategic plan focused on maximising the Agency’s world-leading dataset and expanding the reach and impact of gender reporting nationally and internationally.

 In leading the Agency, Libby is focused on working closely with employers to achieve gender equality and takes part in regular roundtable and speaking events with business leaders and their peers to share their experiences, challenges and successes in creating workplaces where the skills and ambitions of employees are equally recognised and rewarded regardless of gender.

-Libby is featured in 200 women who will change the way you see the world, as well as Apolitical’s 100 Most Influential People Working in Gender Policy 2018.
-She is a member of Chief Executive Women and is a proud Ambassador for Honour a Women, a volunteer organisation working to achieve gender balance in the Australian Honours system
+Libby was listed in Apolitical’s 100 Most Influential People Working in Gender Policy for both 2018 and 2019 and was featured in 200 women who will change the way you see the world, as well as.
+She is a member of Chief Executive Women and is a proud Ambassador for Honour a Woman, a volunteer organisation working to achieve gender balance in the Australian honours system.

 Libby has a strong personal commitment to public service, having started her career as a primary school teacher.
-She also sat on the boards of non-profit organisations SIDS and Kids WA, and was Executive Chairman for Kalparrin, a charity that supports the families of children with disabilities and special needs.
+She also sat on the boards of non-profit organisations SIDS and Kids WA, and was Executive Chairman for Kalparrin, a charity that supports the families of children with special needs and disabilities.